soulrahulrk/insulin-resistance-prediction/README.md

 ### Limitations of current diagnostic methods

-- **Gold-standard tests** such as the hyperinsulinemic–euglycemic clamp and frequently sampled IVGTT are accurate but invasive, expensive, and impractical for routine screening.
+- **Gold-standard tests** such as the hyperinsulinemic–euglycemic clamp are invasive and expensive.
-- **Simple surrogate indices** (fasting glucose, fasting insulin, HOMA-IR) rely on fixed thresholds and can:
+- **Simple surrogate indices** (fasting glucose, HOMA-IR) rely on fixed thresholds and can miss borderline cases.
-  - Miss borderline or early insulin resistance.
-  - Be sensitive to assay variability and population differences.
-- In typical clinical workflows, rich information from **lipid profiles, anthropometrics, blood pressure, and demographics** is rarely combined into a single, quantitative risk score.
+- **Clinical workflows** rarely combine rich information from lipid profiles, anthropometrics, and demographics into a single risk score.

 ### Why machine learning is useful here

 This project applies ML to leverage routinely collected clinical data:

-- Learns **non-linear interactions** between biomarkers (e.g., BMI × age, triglyceride-to-HDL ratio with glucose control) that are hard to capture with rule-based scores.
+- Learns **non-linear interactions** (e.g., BMI × age).
-- Produces **calibrated risk probabilities** instead of yes/no cut-offs, allowing clinicians to choose operating points (high-sensitivity for screening vs higher-specificity for confirmatory decisions).
+- Produces **calibrated risk probabilities** instead of yes/no cut-offs.
-- Aggregates dozens of features into a single **insulin resistance risk score** that can sit alongside existing indices like HOMA-IR rather than replace them.
+- Aggregates dozens of features into a single **insulin resistance risk score**.

-### Importance of early detection

-Identifying insulin resistance before overt hyperglycaemia or diabetes enables:

-- Earlier lifestyle and pharmacologic interventions while β-cell function is still preserved.
-- Better stratification of cardiometabolic risk in populations already undergoing routine blood work.
-- Use of existing labs (glucose, insulin, lipids) and measurements (BMI, waist, blood pressure) without requiring new tests, making this approach practical for real-world screening.

 ---